-Part 3: The Trigger Snare
+Trap For Your Life, Part 3: The Trigger Snare

-You can trap racoons, opossums, groundhogs, and skunks.
+You can trap raccoons, opossums, groundhogs, and skunks.
 If you’re in a survival situation, you will eat any animal you trap due to your need for nourishment.
-Believe it or not, raccoon doesn’t taste too bad, as I have eaten it before.
-The trigger snare can also trap them smaller animals as well.
+Believe it or not, the raccoon doesn’t taste too bad, as I have eaten it before.
+The trigger snare can also trap smaller animals as well.
 This being said, let’s get started.

 Note: There are laws regarding trapping; check the laws in your local area.

 Using that same stick and your knife, cut a one-inch long groove at the top of the stick.
 Get your other stick and cut a portion of the stick in half, but leave an inch as it is.
 Now see if the groove and the other stick fit within one another, like the picture below.

 Pull the pencil out.
 Put the normal end of the wire through the loop, and make that loop 3 to 10 inches in diameter, depending on the size of your targeted animal.
 Attach the snare onto the bottom of the stick that is mostly cut in half.

-- Get your paracord and tie it onto a sapling that is flexible.
+Get your paracord and tie it onto a sapling that is flexible.
 Then find a good and tight length from the sapling to set snare.

-- Put your grooved stick in the ground, pushing in the pointy end.
+Put your grooved stick in the ground, pushing in the pointy end.
 Pull down the other stick.
 Push it down to the sharpened stick and set it in the groove.

 If you don’t have bait, you may remember in our last article, The Basic Snare, we talked about snare location.
 Be sure to set your trigger snare in one of those locations.
 Your trigger snare should look like the diagram below.

 Never stop…no matter how hard it gets…keep trapping for your dear life!